 The default value and range of values for this attribute, for the ports of a BC that may or may not be a GM (i.e. T-BC) are TRUE and {TRUE, FALSE}.

+The computation of Erbest is according to the description provided in subclause 9.3.2.3 of [IEEE 1588], with the exception that the Erbest of a port r must be set to the empty set when the notSlave attribute of this port r is set to TRUE, irrespective of any other consideration.
+This is so that the computation of Ebest will not use the information contained in any Announce messages received on a port r where the notSlave attribute is set to TRUE.

 The Alternate BMCA allows for multiple clocks to be active grandmasters simultaneously (clocks with clockClass less than 128 cannot be a slave).
 If there are multiple active grandmasters, every clock that is not a grandmaster is synchronized by a single grandmaster in the PTP domain.

 The per-port attribute localPriority is assigned to each port r of a clock and is used in the determination of Erbest and Ebest.
 Each parent clock or foreign master clock dataset, whose Announce information was received on the port r, is appended with the localPriority attribute of the local port r before the dataset comparison defined in Figure 2 and Figure 3 is invoked.
 The localPriority attribute is not transmitted in Announce messages.
 This attribute is used as a tie-breaker in the dataset comparison algorithm, in the event that all other previous attributes of the datasets being compared are equal.
 The localPriority attribute is set via the configurable, unsigned integer, port dataset member portDS.localPriority.
 The data type for this attribute is UInteger8.
 The range of values for this attribute is {1 - 255}.
 The default value for this attribute is 128.
 A clock compliant with this PTP profile is allowed to support a subset of the values defined in the range.